 A STUDIO FOR MODERN RETAILers

 The next chapter for modern retailers is relationship.
-Plot builds the infrastructure.
+Plot helps you build the infrastructure.

 THE NEXT CHAPTER

-While this includes suppliers, wholesalers, influencers, it's mostly about your relationship with normal consumers & fans, your actual customers — the people buying your products, commenting, talking about you.
+While a relationship with suppliers, wholesalers, influencers are meaningful, I’m mostly talking about your relationship with normal consumers because these are the people actually buying your products, commenting, sharing, following along & coming back.

 Our Services